 You can now select multiple scenario features in GeoPlanner for ArcGIS.
 To help you be more productive in scenario design, you can cut, copy, paste, and delete selected scenario features.
 The dashboard can also report on selected features so you can more precisely understand and assess scenario impact.

 Work within planning study areas

 To help you define areas in which planning activities take place, you can now configure study areas.
 Study areas are areas in which you can design scenarios and report on key performance indicators in the dashboard and reports.
 You define study areas by sketching polygons into a new study area layer.
-When a study area is activated, GeoPlanner reports on scenarios that intersect the active study area and masks the area outside the activated study area.
-You can import features that are within a study areas into a scenario.
+When a study area is activated, GeoPlanner reports on scenarios that intersect the active study area and masks the area outside of the activated study area.
+You can import features that are within a study area into a scenario.

 New types of reports

 This update to GeoPlanner includes two new types of reports, a baseline natural assets report and a chart report.

 The baseline report, at this update, creates a PDF or XLSX file of USA landscape layers in a U.S. state, county, or hydrologic unit code (HUC).
 Supported HUC levels include 2, 4, 6, 8, and 10.
 The report works against curated layers in Living Atlas of the World so you can use authoritative datasets to generate information products for comprehensive, open space, or other types of planning elements.
 You can also use this report for environmental screening reports.
 Future releases of this report will include the ability to use custom geographies and generate reports outside of the United States.